jeroenterheerdt/HAsmartirrigation/README.md

 ## Visual representation of what this component does
 ![](images/smart_irrigation_diagram.png?raw=true)

 1. Snow and rain fall on the ground add moisture.
-This is tracked /predicted depending on the [operation mode](#operation-modes) by the `rain` and `snow` attributes Together, this makes up the `precipitation`.
+This is tracked/predicted depending on the [operation mode](#operation-modes) by the `rain` and `snow` attributes Together, this makes up the `precipitation`.

 2. Sunshine, temperature, wind speed, place on earth and other factors influence the amount of moisture lost from the ground(`evapotranspiration`).
-This is tracked / predicted depending on the [operation mode](#operation-modes).
+This is tracked/predicted depending on the [operation mode](#operation-modes).

 3. The difference between `precipitation` and `evapotranspiration` is the `netto precipitation`: negative values mean more moisture is lost than gets added by rain/snow, while positive values mean more moisture is added by rain/snow than what evaporates.